Sustainable Food Initiative

 Chickens at EMU

-The Sustainable Food Initiative decided to bring chickens back to campus in the fall of 2014 with the hope that it would be able to provide affordable eggs to EMU students living in Parkwoods and Hillside.
+The Sustainable Food Initiative decided to partner with Earthkeepers to bring chickens back to campus in the fall of 2014 with the hope that it would be able to provide affordable eggs to EMU students living in Parkwoods and Hillside.
 The chicken coop now sits east of the turf field where the chickens can roam and forage around while also benefiting from the security of a coop.
 SFI provides the chickens with GMO free feed and organizes students to care for the chickens on a daily basis.
 The chickens serve multiple purposes at EMU.
 Not only do they provide free-range eggs for the students, they also give students a hands-on way to help in the locally grown mission of SFI.
 In addition to this, the chickens are a wonderful learning tool in our community outreach efforts, providing kids with a tangible example of sustainability.

-Community outreach and SFI
+Community Outreach and SFI

 Community connections are a huge part of our SFI network.
 Partnerships with experts and educational programs are an important part of who we are and the ways in which we learn and share knowledge, as well as engage in relationship with our local community.